 5. Check operation of the solid state relay (SSR).
 Add power to unit.
 Turn hand-off-auto switch to hand.
-Using a multi-meter, set it to AC volts and measure the voltage between A1 and A2.
+Using a multi-meter, set to AC volts, measure voltage between A1 and A2.
 The reading should match supply voltage.